Dissipative response of driven bead-spring-dashpot chains: Results and discussion

 The transition from cooperative to anti-cooperative response is observed in the case of oscillatory driving as well, and we introduce the metric $g_{\text{eff}}(N;\varphi,\omega,c,d)$ to quantify this phenomenon, which is defined as the ratio of work done dissipated in driving a $N$-spring-dashpot chain with internal friction parameter $\varphi$ over a distance $d$ at a frequency $\omega$, to that dissipated in driving a single spring-dashpot ($N=1$) at the same set of parameter values.
 Mathematically,

 A value of $g_{\text{eff}}>1$ suggests cooperative behavior, while $g_{\text{eff}}<1$ is indicative of an anticooperative response.
-A two-bead spring subjected to oscillatory driving will therefore have a value of $g_{\text{eff}}=1$ by definition, at all values of the steering spring stiffness.
+A single spring-dashpot ($N=1$) to oscillatory driving will therefore have a value of $g_{\text{eff}}=1$ by definition, at all values of the steering spring stiffness.
 In the limit of large pulling spring stiffness, the following relationship may be written between the work dissipated in a bead-spring-dashpot chain with $N$ spring-dashpots to that dissipated by a single spring-dashpot (cf. eq.~(\ref{eq:oscil_large_c})):

 Fig.~\ref{fig:g_plot} shows the variation of $g_{\text{eff}}$ as a function of the steering spring stiffness for bead-spring-dashpot chains with various internal friction parameter values, for fixed values of chain length, pulling distance and driving frequency.
 The crossover from cooperative ($g_{\text{eff}}>1$) to anti-cooperative response ($g_{\text{eff}}<1$) is observed only in the presence of internal friction, i.e., $\varphi>0$, similar to that observed in constant velocity pulling.